Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 * creating the necessary view object
 * populating it with the data from the model layer
 * returning the view object to the ListView

-##### extras

-`@Override` annotation ensures the class actually has the method you are attempting to override.
-The compiler will notify you if it does not possess this class.

-A `@TargetApi(11)` annotation is used to suppress build errors from Lint.
-It is used to say that the below method will only be referenced by an OS version that is passed in as an argument.
-In our case, version `11`, Honeycomb, instead of the version what is declared in our manifest.

-classes

-TextWatcher
-FragmentManager

-193